philippinespire/REUs/2022_REU/erykamolino/ostorhinchus_chrysopomus/README.md

 ## Step 5.
 Identify Best Assembly

-Scaffold assembly B of library 1H created the best assembly.
+Scaffold assembly of all libraries created the best assembly based on its highest BUSCO score and N50 score.

-Assemblies B and allLibs were very similar, and different metrics were slightly higher in one or the other but at end, I went for assembly B based on its higher BUSCO score.

 ## Step 6.
 Assemble Contaminated Data From the Best Library